Generic name: adefovir dipivoxil

 Patient Counseling Information

-- Physicians should inform patients of the potential risks and benefits of Hepsera and of alternative modes of therapy.
+- Inform patients of the potential risks and benefits of Hepsera and of alternative modes of therapy.

 - Follow a regular dosing schedule to avoid missing doses.